oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/query-graph/query-graph.md

     ![Create table to save and call various prompts](images/create-table.png " ")

- 2. Then we can call the Gen AI service directly through SQL, using a graph query similar to the previous query.
+ 2. Then we can call the Gen AI service directly through SQL, using a SQL query similar to the previous query.
 In this case we are inserting prompt values for our email and asking GenAI to generate an email for the watch party.

      ```
      <copy>%sql